kjmagic13/kake-wedding/_posts/2019-07-13-cruise-booked.md

   - cruise
 ---

+{:.lead}
 Kalyn Donovan and Kevin McCarthy invite you to celebrate with us as we tie the nautical knot aboard the Disney Fantasy cruise ship!

 We will be setting sail on October 19th, 2020 from Port Canaveral, FL at 3:45 pm.
-Our Wedding Ceremony will be held during the cruise, more details to come so stay posted!
+Our Wedding Ceremony is currently scheduled to be held on board, October 20th, 2020.

 * __Ship:__ Disney Fantasy
 * __Port:__ Port Canaveral, FL